P.h.D.

 2012

-Her scholarly interests span African literature and cinema, gender studies, postcolonial theory, digital media, and memory studies.
+Dr. Ngabeu’s scholarly interests include Francophone Studies, Gender Studies, culture and identity, history and memory, tradition and modernity, migrant narratives, postcolonial and feminist theories, and digital media, including film, television series, visual arts, and artificial intelligence.
 She is the author of Les Enjeux de la modernité dans le roman africain au féminin (2021) and a contributor to Le Dictionnaire universel des femmes créatrices (2013).
-Her published work includes numerous essays and book chapters exploring themes such as gender and migration, cultural identity, tradition and modernity, and the role of memory in postcolonial narratives.
+Her publications include numerous essays and book chapters examining gender and migration, postcolonial identities, memory, and sociocultural transformation in African and diasporic contexts.

-Dr. Ngabeu’s current research investigates digital cinema, video films, and television series as agents of social transformation in contemporary Cameroon.
+Her current research focuses on digital cinema and AI, video films, and television series as agents of social critique and social transformation in contemporary Cameroon.

 Boston University